Cruelty to Animals Act 1835

-The Cruelty to Animals Act 1835 was an Act of the Parliament of the United Kingdom (5 & 6 Will.
-4, c.
-59), intended to protect animals, and in particular cattle, from mistreatment.
-Its long title is An Act to Consolidate and Amend the Several Laws Relating to the Cruel and Improper Treatment of Animals, and the Mischiefs Arising from the Driving of Cattle, and to Make Other Provisions in Regard Thereto.
+The Cruelty to Animals Act 1835 (5 & 6 Will.
+4. c.
+59) or the Humane Act 1835, or the Protection of Animals Act 1835, was an act of the Parliament of the United Kingdom, intended to protect animals, and in particular cattle, from mistreatment.
+Its long title is "An Act to Consolidate and Amend the Several Laws Relating to the Cruel and Improper Treatment of Animals, and the Mischiefs Arising from the Driving of Cattle, and to Make Other Provisions in Regard Thereto."

 Passage

-The Act was introduced as a bill by the member of parliament for South Durham, Joseph Pease, who was a Quaker and a member of the committee of the Society for the Prevention of Cruelty to Animals.
-The law was passed in part due to lobbying by the Society (founded 1824, since 1840 the RSPCA).
-The Act was repealed and replaced by the Cruelty to Animals Act 1849 12 & 13 Vict. c.
-92.
+The act was introduced as a bill by the member of parliament for South Durham, Joseph Pease, who was a Quaker and a member of the committee of the Society for the Prevention of Cruelty to Animals.
+The law was passed in part due to lobbying by the society (founded 1824, since 1840 the RSPCA).
+The act was repealed and replaced by the Cruelty to Animals Act 1849 (12 & 13 Vict. c.
+92).